How we work

-At the end of the project, the partner will work with the program officer to submit a final report that summarizes the results achieved and lessons learned.
+At the end of the project, the grantee or partner will work with the program officer to submit a final report that summarizes the results achieved and lessons learned.

 We structure grants in a way that makes sense from a financial perspective while also funding partners for the cost of delivering results, supported by open and honest dialogue about the resources required.
 As grant proposals are developed, we try to gain a complete and accurate understanding of the total cost to execute the project efficiently and effectively.

-From the outset of the grantmaking process, we work with partners to define the overall results we hope to achieve and the data needed to measure those results.
-We call this approach outcome investing.
+From the outset of the grantmaking process, our experts, which consist of executive leadership, directors, and program officers, work with grantees and other partners to define the overall results we hope to achieve, and the data needed to measure those results.

 Evaluation is another collaborative learning tool that provides us and our partners with feedback so we can improve, adjust, and decide how best to achieve outcomes.
 We work to ensure that our partners have the capacity and support to generate quality evidence.